TalkingQuickly/talkingquickly.github.io/_posts/2014-06-03-rails-development-environment-with-vagrant-and-docker.md

 Note the naming, it expects a zip archive at `db/current.sql.zip` which contains a single file called `current.sql`.

 ## Upcoming Tutorials

+I'll be releasing further tutorials over the next few months on the topics below, you can follow me on twitter [@talkingquickly](http://www.twitter.com/talkingquickly) for updates.
+If you run into any issues with this tutorial, feel free to tweet or email me, ben@talkingquickly.co.uk.

 * Setting up a private index so you can build your Docker images centrally and then just pull them when you start a new development environment, rather than rebuilding each time
 * Building production images